 The Real Ships Of Disney’s Pirates Of The Caribbean

-Sunset (The Black Pearl)
+Sunset (The Black Pearl ship)

-Sunset is a 109 foot propeller driven boat that had once serviced oil derricks in the Gulf of Mexico.
+Yes, the Black Pearl was a real ship.
+The Black Pearl ship in real life is called Sunset.
+And if you’re now wondering what type of ship the Black Pearl is, then in real life she’s a 109 foot propeller driven boat that had once serviced oil derricks in the Gulf of Mexico.
 However from the outside she very much looks like a tall ship straight out of the 18th century.
 During production of the Cures Of The Black Pearl, the set was build onto of a barge.
 While a convincing set was built and looked great on film the size of the deck was limited to the dimensions of the barge making filming a challenge.
-For the second film Dead Man’s Chest a new approach was taken.
-The producers wanted a sea worthy vessel this time.

 The set for the Black Pearl was re-created on the decks of Sunset extending down to just below her waterline.
 From the outside she looked like a old and fearsome pirate ship, but under the shell she was still the same old Sunset, with the bunk space, engines and galley all being kept as they were.
 Eight months before the start of filming the work was completed in a dockyard in Bayou La Batre, Alabama.
 The new look Sunset was then sailed almost 2000 nautical miles to the filming location in Dominica.